GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_ISM.md

 This document applies to all GDI staff responsible for managing and implementing GDI SOPs at both the European and national node levels, unless otherwise specified.

 ## 6 Introduction and Background Information
+This document provides the necessary procedures to manage information effectively across all activities involved in the delivery and management of GDI services at both the European and national node levels.
+It emphasises the importance of preserving the confidentiality, integrity, and accessibility of information as outlined in the GDI SOP collection.

+Standard Operating Procedures (SOPs) are vital to maintaining uniformity and high standards across the GDI infrastructure.
+They ensure consistent practices, fostering better interoperability, security, and an improved user experience.
+To maintain these standards, it is crucial to develop clear procedures for Information Service Management (ISM) to guide the implementation of SOPs, ensuring that all staff adhere to best practices and contribute to the optimal functioning of the GDI infrastructure.

 ## 7 Information Service Management Procedures